kevin1024/vcrpy/README.md

  * Record new interactions if there is no cassette file.
  * Cause an error to be raised for new requests if there is a cassette file.

-It is similar to the :new_episodes record mode, but will prevent new, unexpected requests from being made (i.e. because the request URI changed).
+It is similar to the new_episodes record mode, but will prevent new, unexpected requests from being made (i.e. because the request URI changed).